 Jesus Appears to The Disciples

-Jesus is described here, as appearing to them, in verse 14; that's the third time he appears to the disciples as a group: first of all, in the house behind locked doors in Jerusalem on Easter Sunday evening; then in the same location a week later but with Thomas added, that's the second time; and this is now third time and there's a group of 7 out of the 11 remaining apostles gathered together on this occasion.
+Jesus is described here, as appearing to them, in verse 14; that's the third time he appears to the disciples as a group: first of all, in the house behind locked doors in Jerusalem on Easter Sunday evening; then in the same location a week later but with Thomas added; and this is now third time and there's a group of seven out of the eleven remaining Apostles gathered together on this occasion.
 The significance of this catch of fish, we'll think about in just a moment.

 Jesus Reinstates Peter

-We need to press on with the story because the second half the story focuses on an individual that individual is Peter.
+We need to press on with the story because the second half the story focuses on an individual - that individual is Peter.
 John has focused on Thomas earlier on because he missed the experience of the resurrected Jesus on Easter Sunday evening.
 Now he is focusing on Peter.
-As soon as we think of Peter, we remember very vividly that Peter has been through a tremendous trauma in these last few weeks, and particularly around the time of Jesus' arrest and trial and crucifixion, because he denied three times to the servants of the high priest, in the courtyard of the high priest, that he even knew Jesus while Jesus was being tried inside.
+As soon as we think of Peter, we remember very vividly that Peter has been through a tremendous trauma in these last few weeks, and particularly around the time of Jesus' arrest, trial and crucifixion because he denied three times to the servants of the High Priest, that he even knew Jesus, in the courtyard of the High Priest, while Jesus was being tried inside.
 They questioned him.
 Aren't you from Galilee?
 Aren't you one of his followers?
 Three times he said no, he wasn't.
 He lied.
 Jesus had predicted that he would deny him.
 Peter was devastated and wept bitterly when he realised what he had done.
 Jesus had already appeared to Peter on three occasions, as far as we can gather, from the narrative so far - on his own, and twice in the room in Jerusalem, behind the locked door.
 The focus of this particular passage is on the reinstatement of Peter.
 There's a lot of emotional damage that's taken place in him, as a result of things that have happened, and things that he has done.
 Jesus senses that there needs to be a deeper restoration.
-Let's read John 21 verses 15 to 24: 15
+Let's read John 21: 15 - 24,

 ‘When they had finished eating, Jesus said to Simon Peter, “Simon son of John, do you love me more than these?”
 “Yes, Lord,” he said, “you know that I love you.”
 Jesus said, “Feed my lambs.”
 16Again Jesus said, “Simon son of John, do you love me?”
 He answered, “Yes, Lord, you know that I love you.”
 Jesus said, “Take care of my sheep.”
 17The third time he said to him, “Simon son of John, do you love me?”
 Peter was hurt because Jesus asked him the third time, “Do you love me?”
 He said, “Lord, you know all things; you know that I love you.”
 Jesus said, “Feed my sheep.
 18Very truly I tell you, when you were younger you dressed yourself and went where you wanted; but when you are old you will stretch out your hands, and someone else will dress you and lead you where you do not want to go.”
 19Jesus said this to indicate the kind of death by which Peter would glorify God.
 Then he said to him, “Follow me!”
 20Peter turned and saw that the disciple whom Jesus loved was following them.
 This was the one who had leaned back against Jesus at the supper and had said, “Lord, who is going to betray you?”
 21When Peter saw him, he asked, “Lord, what about him?”
 22Jesus answered, “If I want him to remain alive until I return, what is that to you?
 You must follow me.”
 23Because of this, the rumor spread among the believers that this disciple would not die.
 But Jesus did not say that he would not die; he only said, “If I want him to remain alive until I return, what is that to you?”
 24This is the disciple who testifies to these things and who wrote them down.
 We know that his testimony is true.John 21:15-24, NIV